-Local Chapter Housing Corporation exist to provide student homes exclusively for members of that Chapter.
-The goal of a local Housing Corporation is to carry the day-to-day burden of the facility and its services and maintenance needs so that our collegiate brothers can have best possible homes and our volunteers can spend their valuable time helping the local Chapter grow and flourish.
+Local Chapter Housing Corporations exist to provide student homes exclusively for members of that Chapter.
+The goal of a local Housing Corporation is to carry the day-to-day burden of the facility and its services and maintenance needs so that our undergraduate B rothers can have the best possible homes and our volunteers can spend their valuable time helping the local Chapter grow and flourish.